Karpoorada Gombe

 Karpoorada Gombe is a 1996 Indian Kannada language romantic drama film directed and written by S. Mahendar.
 The film stars Ramesh Aravind, Shruti and Shwetha in the lead roles and featured music composed by Hamsalekha.
 Actor Sharan made his debut with this film.
-The film was dubbed and released in Tamil as Akka by RB Choudary with added comedy track of Vadivelu and Chinni Jayanth.
+The film was dubbed and released in Tamil as Akka by R. B. Choudary with added comedy track of Vadivelu and Chinni Jayanth.
 The film was remade in Telugu as Seetakka with Vinod Kumar and Aamani.

 Cast

 Soundtrack

 All the songs are composed, scored and lyrics written by Hamsalekha.

+Reception

+K. N. Vijiyan of New Straits Times wrote that "S. Mahendar's treatment of the story is very much like what you would find in movies of yeateryear - straight-forward storytelling with no new tricks".